Umami: Consumers and safety

-Umami has become popular as a flavor with food manufacturers trying to improve the taste of low sodium offerings.
-Chefs create "umami bombs", which are dishes made of several umami ingredients like fish sauce.
+Umami is used as a flavor by food manufacturers trying to improve the taste of low sodium offerings.
+Incorporating umami into foods can reduce the reliance on salt, as umami enhances the perception of saltiness without diminishing overall flavor.
 Umami may account for the long-term formulation and popularity of ketchup.

 The United States Food and Drug Administration has designated the umami enhancer monosodium glutamate (MSG) as a safe ingredient.
 While some people identify themselves as sensitive to MSG, a study commissioned by the FDA was only able to identify transient, mild symptoms in a few of the subjects, and only when the MSG was consumed in unrealistically large quantities.
 There is also no apparent difference in sensitivity to umami when comparing Japanese and Americans.

 Background of other taste categories

 The five basic tastes (saltiness, sweetness, bitterness, sourness, and savoriness) are detected by specialized taste receptors on the tongue and palate epithelium.
 The number of taste categories in humans remains under research, with a sixth taste possibly including spicy or pungent.